MabelCXX/FourQueens/README.md

 The primary objective of "Story in Cloud" is to navigate through levels, overcome obstacles, and defeat enemies to rescue the protagonist's partner.
 Success in the game is achieved by using a combination of skills, strategy, and timely use of controls.

 ### How to Win
 - Complete Levels: Each level is designed with unique challenges and enemies.
-Completing a level requires reaching the designated endpoint without losing all lives.
 - Collect Items: Throughout the game, collect items like strawberries for points.
 - Defeat Bosses: Some levels may contain boss fights, which are more challenging and require understanding the boss's patterns and exploiting their weaknesses.